Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-08-salted-caramel-hot-cross-buns.md

 Imagine a hot cross bun but stuffed with caramel.
 Heaven, right?\!
 That it is.

-The inspiration for these came a few years ago when I had the most amazing salted caramel donut form Mary Street bakery in Perth.
+The inspiration for these came a few years ago when I had the most amazing salted caramel donut from Mary Street bakery in Perth.
 It was right before Easter so I put two and two together and came up with these little darlings.

 WARNING: It's a long recipe but you'll thank me later.
 HAPPY EASTER\!